 Teresa Gallego has worked at the Astrophysics Institute of Andalusia (IAA-CSIC) since 2008.

 She studied Physics at the University of Granada and obtained her PhD from the University of Granada and the University of Castilla-La Mancha (2021).

 The main research fields she is interested in are the Galactic Centre of the Milky Way in radio and near-infrared wavelengths at high angular resolution, molecular spectroscopy of the interstellar medium in stellar formation regions, and astronomy outreach with particular attention to disabled people.

 Rubén Fedriani did his PhD at the Dublin Institute for Advanced Studies (DIAS) and the University College Dublin (UCD) in Ireland.
 Fedriani then moved to Chalmers University of Technology in Sweden where he was awarded a Marie Sklodowska Curie Action Individual Fellowship (MSCA-IF).

-He is now in the Institute for Astrophysics of Andalusia (IAA) as a Juan de la Cierva Fellow.
+He is now at the Institute for Astrophysics of Andalusia (IAA) as a Juan de la Cierva Fellow.
 The main topic of his research focuses on observational studies of massive star forming regions.

 Guillermo Blázquez is currently working on his PhD thesis under the direction of Dr Mayra Osorio and Dr Guillem Anglada.
 He started in 2019 at the Institute of Astrophysics of Andalusia (CSIC) as a Severo Ochoa FPI.
 He studied a degree in Physics at the University of Córdoba (Spain), and finished his Master in Physics and Mathematics at the University of Granada, Spain.